dftbplus/develguide/docs/fortranstyle.rst

       type :: TRealList
       type(TRealList) :: myList

-  All type names should be prefixed with a capital 'T', in order to ease the distinction between type names and variable names::
+  All type names should be prefixed with a capital 'T', in order to clarify the distinction between type names and variable names::

       type :: TBroydenMixer